RevenueHunt/docs/docs/customer-success/add-to-cart-issues.md

 ## Your product is a subscription product

-Shop Quiz is able to sync and recommend subscription products created with ReCharge Subscriptions for Shopify.
+RevenueHunt app is able to sync and recommend subscription products created with ReCharge Subscriptions for Shopify.
 Check [here](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/) for instructions on how to enable it.

-For other subscription apps, there's a [workaround](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/#other-subscriptions) that allows you to still guide your customers towards subscription options via the Shop Quiz.
+For other subscription apps, there's a [workaround](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/#other-subscriptions) that allows you to still guide your customers towards subscription options via the RevenueHunt app.

 ---
-This article helps with troubleshooting add-to-cart issues in Shop Quiz.
+This article helps with troubleshooting add-to-cart issues in RevenueHunt app.